yasufum/spp-tmp/docs/guides/commands/secondary/spp_vf.rst

     # add VLAN tag with VLAN ID and PCP in forwarder 'fw2'
     spp > vf 2; port add phy:1 tx fw2 add_vlantag 101 3

+Adding port may cause component to start packet forwarding.
+Please see detail in
+:ref:`design spp_vf<spp_vf_design_spp_vf>`.

+Until one rx port and one tx port are added, forwarder does not start packet forwarding.
+If it is requested to add more than one rx and one tx port, it replies an error message.
+Until at least one rx port and two tx ports are added, classifier does not start packet forwarding.
+If it is requested to add more than two rx ports, it replies an error message.
+Until at least two rx ports and one tx port are added, merger does not start packet forwarding.
+If it is requested to add more than two tx ports, it replies an error message.

 Deleting port
 ~~~~~~~~~~~~~